25i (25i-NBOMe): Dangers of Synthetic Acid

 In fact, 25i has proven deadly for so many people that the Drug Enforcement Administration (DEA) classified the substance a Schedule I drug.
 This is the most restricted class of drugs, according to the Controlled Substances Act (CSA), including a list of intoxicants the federal government has deemed dangerous and addictive, with no medical use.

-The Dangerous Effects of 25i
+Effects of 25i

 Signs of 25i intoxication include: